owainlewis/frequency/README.md

 Terminology reference.

-### Pipeline

-A pipeline is a collection of multiple stages to be run in some order.
-Stages may be executed parallel.
-A pipeline forms a Directed Acyclic Graph of stages to be executed.

 ### Job

 The smallest unit of execution in KCD.
 A stage is the execution of some commands inside a base image.

+### Workflow

+A workflow describes a series of jobs to be run in a specific order.